-Situational awareness in its broadest sense is a continuum from the collection of data relevant to a range of natural hazards, through the transformation of that data into valuable and meaningful information, and its effective communication to a diverse group of users, each with their own needs, including:
+Situational awareness is being aware of what is happening, or is likely to, happen around you.
+In its broadest sense, it is a continuum from the collection of data relevant to a range of natural hazards, through the transformation of that data into valuable and meaningful information, and its effective communication to a diverse group of users, each with their own needs, including:

 - → emergency services

 - → governments

 - → businesses and critical infrastructure owners and operators

-- → humanitarian and other not-for-profit organisations
+- → humanitarian and other notfor-profit organisations

 - → communities

 - → individuals.